 If you have flood damage, water restoration specialists can help you recover.

 When you live in an area that flood frequently, you know that you need to have a flood safety plan.
 Even when you don't live in a place that experiences frequent flooding, it is a good idea to think about ways to protect your home in case a storm hits.
-Here are four safety tips for preventing flood damage to your home in Concord, CA, so that you aren't left without a plan.
+Here are four safety tips for preventing flood damage to your home in Brentwood, CA, so that you aren't left without a plan.